JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-lifecycle.md

 The Android [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel)
 approach to building UI can now be implemented in common code, with a couple of restrictions:

-* Current `ViewModel` implementation is considered [Experimental](supported-platforms.md#core-kotlin-multiplatform-technology-stability-levels).
-  * For this reason, Compose Multiplatform does not yet implement a common `ViewModelStoreOwner` interface.
-Such an implementation is planned for a future version of the library.
-You can implement it yourself for your project.
-  * `ViewModelStoreOwner` is, however, currently implemented in the scope needed for the [navigation library](compose-navigation-routing.md).
-* The `ViewModel` class works out of the box only for Android and desktop, where objects of the needed class can be created through class reflection.
-For iOS and web targets, you have to implement factories that explicitly create new `ViewModel` instances.

 To use the multiplatform `ViewModel` implementation, add the following dependency to your `commonMain` source set:

 ```kotlin